bucketd/go-errors/README.md

 * **Stack tracing**: Allowing the path taken to return an error to be easily identified.
 * **Structured fields**: Allowing errors to be logged with additional contextual information.

-This library has built upon the mistakes we've made and lessons we've learnt with regards to error handling at Icelolly whilst working on our internal APIs.
+This library has built upon the mistakes made and lessons learnt with regards to error handling at Icelolly whilst working on internal APIs.
 This library was inspired by approaches found elsewhere in the community, most notably the approach found in [Upspin][1].

 ## Usage